vuejs/v2.vuejs.org/src/v2/guide/class-and-style.md

 ### Object Syntax

 The object syntax for `v-bind:style` is pretty straightforward - it looks almost like CSS, except it's a JavaScript object.
-You can use either camelCase or kebab-case for the CSS property names:
+You can use either camelCase or kebab-case (use quotes with kebab-case) for the CSS property names:

 ``` html
 <div v-bind:style="{ color: activeColor, fontSize: fontSize + 'px' }"></div>